nxkennedy/nessus-mass_downloader/README.md

 ** BASED ON THE NESSUS 6 REPORT DOWNLOADER by Travis Lee **
 <br>
-Oolong is a Point and Shoot script that connects to specified Nessus servers via REST API to automate mass report downloads.
+This is a point-and-shoot script that connects to specified Nessus servers via REST API to automate mass report downloads.

 ### Use Case